Whole of Life Insurance cover will pay out a lump sum whenever you pass away, as long as your premiums are paid up to date.

 If you cancel or stop paying your premiums, you won’t get any money back.
 There is no investment value in the Whole of Life Insurance policies which we arrange.

-To speak with one of our advisers, who will be happy to discuss your options and provide you with a quote (which will always be confirmed in writing) from one of the UK’s leading Life Insurers, please call us on 0800 644 4468, or click here to complete a short enquiry form and we will then contact you at a convenient time.
+To speak with one of our advisers, who will be happy to discuss your options and provide you with a quote (which will always be confirmed in writing) from one of the UK’s leading Life Insurers, please call us on 0800 644 4468, or choose a call back and we will contact you at a convenient time.
+Call me back